André Silva (footballer, born 2000)

-André Filipe Teixeira da Silva (28 April 2000 – 3 July 2025) was a Portuguese professional footballer who played as an attacking midfielder or a left winger.
+André Filipe Teixeira da Silva (28 April 2000 – 3 July 2025) was a Portuguese professional footballer who played as an attacking midfielder and a left winger.

 He played for several clubs at youth level, including Porto.
 His senior career began in 2021, and consisted of two seasons each with Gondomar in the Campeonato de Portugal and Penafiel in the Liga Portugal 2.

 In July 2025, Silva and his brother Diogo Jota both died in a car crash in Spain.

 Career

 Born in Gondomar, Porto District, Silva started playing football at local club Gondomar before joining Porto's youth setup in 2011; he also appeared for their satellite team Padroense, his teammates including Fábio Vieira and Vitinha.
 He completed his development at Paços de Ferreira, Famalicão and Boavista.

 Silva returned to Gondomar in 2021 and played two seasons of senior football in the fourth-division Campeonato de Portugal, also taking part in the Taça de Portugal.
 In the 2022–23 season, he recorded nine goals and two assists in 26 games.

 On 1 July 2023, Silva joined Penafiel on a three-year contract.
 He made his debut in the Liga Portugal 2 on 13 August, scoring in a 3–0 home win over Leixões.

 On 21 February 2025, Silva was voted player of the match of the fixture against Portimonense also at the Estádio Municipal 25 de Abril; he opened the 3–0 victory in the fifth minute, and when Yuki Kobayashi closed it by scoring in his own net towards the end of the first half, he was also involved.
 He was a regular starter under manager Hélder, totalling 62 appearances, seven goals and three assists during his two-year stint.
 His side led the table in 2024–25, before declining in the second half of the campaign.